autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/reference_implementation.md

 ## Purpose of this document

-This document outlines detailed design of the reference imprementations.
+This document outlines detailed design of the reference implementations.
 This allows developers and users to understand what is currently available with the Perception Component, how to utilize, expand, or add to its features.

 ## Whole architecture